Uplift » What’s it Worth? How Much Funding Can You Get?

 Damages

 What treatment have you had?
-What treatment is it likely you’ll need in the future?
-Behind liability, damages might be the most important in determining what you’re due.
+What treatment are you likely to need in the future?
+Second to liability, damages might be the most important factor in determining what you’re due.

-Medical expenses incurred to-date may be one of the easiest to quantify.
+Medical expenses incurred to date may be some of the easiest to quantify.
 Your attorney has likely kept good records of all bills relating to your care.

 Slightly tougher to estimate is the cost of future medical care.
 For one, you have to estimate how long it might take you to recover.

 Have your injuries improved?
 Will you need additional care?
-If so, it is important to add in estimated future medical expenses.
+If so, it is important to include estimated future medical expenses.
 Talk to your doctor about the optimal treatment plan for your injuries.

-Remember, it’s likely going to be a one-time payment.
-If you are likely to require additional care, it’s important that these figures are reflected in your settlement.
+Remember, your compensation will likely be a one-time payment.
+If you are expected to require additional care, it’s important that these figures are reflected in your settlement.

 Lost Wages